-4.1 Application for license shall be made on forms provided by the Board, which shall be completed, notarized and submitted to the Board thirty (30) days prior to the scheduled date of the Board meeting at which the application is scheduled to be reviewed.
-Such application shall be accompanied by the following documents (non-returnable):

-- a) one (1) unmounted recent photograph of the applicant, head and shoulder front view, approximately 2 x 3 inches in size. - b) a certified copy of birth certificate;
+- 4.1 Application for license shall be made on forms provided by the Board, which shall be completed, notarized and submitted to the Board thirty (30) days prior to the scheduled date of the Board meeting.
+Such application shall be accompanied by the following documents (non-returnable): - (a) one (1) unmounted recent photograph of the applicant, head and shoulder front view, approximately 2 x 3 inches in size. - (b) a certified copy of birth certificate; For foreign nationals: if a certified copy of birth certificate cannot be obtained, immigration papers or resident alien card or such other birth-verifying papers acceptable to the Director: - (c) supporting official transcript of grades and/or verification of graduation signed by the dean or registrar of the dental school;

-For foreign nationals: if a certified copy of birth certificate cannot be obtained, immigration papers or resident alien card or such other birth-verifying papers acceptable to the Director; - c) supporting official transcript of grades and/or verification of graduation signed by the dean or registrar of the dental school; - d) national board results in accordance with section 5.1.1(b) submitted either with application or submitted by the National Dental Examination Commission to the Board; - e) the results of the Northeast Regional Board of Dental Examiners, Inc., (NERB) examination or other dental examination organizations (as required in section 5.1 herein) submitted directly by the Board of the Northeast Regional Board of Dental Examiners, Inc. or by the board of the other dental examination organizations; - f) verification that the licensee is in good standing in state(s) where licensed [if licensed in another state(s)]; - g) the application fee of five hundred seventy dollars (\$570.00) (non-refundable) made payable by check to the General Treasurer, state of Rhode Island, in accordance with section 5-31.1-6 of the Act.
+- (d) national board results in accordance with §5.1.1(b) of these Regulations submitted either with application or submitted by the National Dental Examination Commission to the Board; - (e) the results of the Northeast Regional Board of Dental Examiners, Inc., (NERB) examination or other dental examination organizations (as required in §5.1 of these Regulations) submitted directly by the Board of the Northeast Regional Board of Dental Examiners, Inc. or by the board of the other dental examination organizations; - (f) verification that the licensee is in good standing in state(s) where licensed [if licensed in another state(s)]; - (g) the application fee of five hundred seventy dollars (\$570.00) (non-refundable) made payable by check to the Rhode Island General Treasurer, in accordance with \$5-31.1-6 of the Act.